Healthy, individual baked spaghetti, made in a muffin tin! It is vegan, grain-free, oil-free and gluten-free. Made with chickpea flour pasta.

 Neither did I. Then I moved here and found out about baked spaghetti.

-So let’s get to sharing, this time with a grain-, gluten-, dairy- and egg-free version, perfectly (and easily) baked in single serving sizes for comfort on the go.
+So let’s get to sharing, this time with a grain-, gluten-, dairy- and egg-free version, perfectly (and easily) baked in single serving sizes for comfort on the go!

-In place of the chicken or beef that you might find in traditional Texas baked spaghetti (that might be a misnomer; there might be a “traditional” version, all the ones I’ve eaten have been different), I added some cauliflower, my favorite stealth vegetable.
+In place of the chicken or beef that you might find in traditional Texas baked spaghetti (that might be a misnomer; there might not be a “traditional” version, all the ones I’ve eaten have been different), I added some cauliflower, my favorite stealth vegetable.
 I chopped it small and added it to the pasta water during the last minute of cooking for a light blanching.

-These beauties are ready for dinner, lunch on the go, or nutritious gnoshing!
+These beauties are ready for dinner, lunch on the go, or anytime nutritious gnoshing!
 Just imagine all of the variations you can spin off through the fall and winter.
 Yum!

 Happy eating, everyone!
 Let me know if you give these a try, including any of your own unique renditions.